FrancoisSimon/ExaTrack/README.md

 **WARNING**: On my hands, jit compilation fails with GPU computing.
 If using GPU parallelization, make sure to set `jit_compile=False` in the exatrack.py file.

 You can then open spyder from the anaconda-navigator GUI or with the command line `spyder`

+# Testing versions

+Branch created to test ExaTrack_while_segment.py and ExaTrack_while_segment_infer_vars.py.
+Both versions possess the function build_segment_model that builds a model that segments tracks across batches (stateful model).
+ExaTrack_while_segment_infer_vars.py also possess a function to infer the hidden states of the model.
+The script test_exatrack_while_segment_infer_vars.py enables to test the main features of ExaTrack (stateful model fitting + variable inference).

+# Experimental Datasets
+## PBP2
+PBP2 dataset is too big to upload on GitHub (400MB).
+I can share it on demand.
+## Kinesin
+I uploaded a few of the movies I used.
+This requires to re-select one or a few tracks with clear stepping behavior.

 # License